FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

   - Create/destroy handles; pin/unpin external memory; reference counting if available.
   - Guarantee that borrowed views remain valid at least for the current heartbeat.

-- Typed accessors (no raw field peeking)
+- Tagged accessors (by cepDT; no raw field peeking)
   - Read‑only getters that return CEP snapshots (VALUE/DATA) or stream windows.
   - Enumerators that yield items as snapshots or handles with their own accessors.
   - Optional debug serializers that expose a safe, stable description for logs.